KnowledgeForwardSolutions/CheckDigits.Net/README.md

 value that could require a non-digit check character means that one out of eleven possible values must be rejected, or approximately 9.09% of all values.

-The Modulus11_27Decimal algorithm takes the later approach and the `TryCalculateCheckDigit` and `Validate` methods return false if the value would require a non-digit check character.
+The Modulus11_27Decimal algorithm takes the latter approach and the `TryCalculateCheckDigit` and `Validate` methods return false if the value would require a non-digit check character.